ogelbric/ntp/README.md

 k apply -f ./miniocluster.yaml
 ```

-THe yaml file looks like this:
+The yaml file looks like this:

 ```
 ---